 WIDA has established language development standards for English and Spanish.
-These standards represent the language students need to be successful in early childhood programs and Grades K-12.
+These standards represent the language students need to be successful in early childhood programs and grades K-12.

 The first standard, Social and Instructional Language, reflects the ways in which students interact socially to build community and establish working relationships with peers and teachers in ways that support learning.

 The remaining four standards present ways multilingual learners can communicate information, ideas and concepts necessary for academic success in Language Arts, Math, Science and Social Studies.
-(Note that these are different for the early English and early Spanish standards.)

 Planning and Lesson Delivery Best Practices